AdobeDocs/commerce-operations.en/help/release/release-notes/commerce-2-4-5.md

 <!--- AC-2364 1456-->

 *  The `categories` query no longer throws an exception when fetching a list of categories one of which contains an image that cannot be found on the filesystem.
-Previously, {{ site.data.var.ee }} threw this exception: `Category image not found`.
+Previously, Adobe Commerce threw this exception: `Category image not found`.
 [GitHub-34266](https://github.com/magento/magento2/issues/34266)

 <!--- AC-2368-->